Seagate/uds-deploy-k8s/README.md

     ```
 3. Modify the **UDS Pilot Link Controller** configuration

-    We set the namspace to `detect1` using the `-n` option.
+    We set the namespace to `detect1` using the `-n` option.
 We provide the configuration file `pilot-link-ctrlr-detect1-config.json` with the `-f` option.

     **Note:** Information on the all functions and usage is available by providing the `-h` option